Free rides on GRTC buses to continue indefinitely under adopted 2020-2021 budget

 Since the onset of the pandemic in March, 14 of the agency’s employees have tested positive for COVID-19.

-A $32 million grant from the federal Coronavirus Aid, Relief and Economic Security Act covers much of the enlarged expenditures in the upcoming budget year.
-(GRTC allocated $3.6 million from the aid package to cover lost revenue and increased expenditures over the last three months.)
+A $32 million grant from the federal CARES Act covers much of the enlarged expenditures in the upcoming budget year.
+(GRTC allocated $3.6 million from the aid package to cover lost revenue and increased expenditures over the past three months.)

 Another $3.6 million from the federal aid package will also be held in emergency reserve in case the pandemic worsens.